 For students who want to keep going after earning a undergraduate degree, this school has graduate programs available.
 Arizona State University has a really good graduation rate, with 45.3% of students graduating on time.
 Videos from Arizona State are a great way to get more information about the university.

 Any student pursuing a degree in Urban & Regional Planning needs to check out University of Southern California.
 Los Angeles, California is an excellent surrounding for college students who get pleasure from the active city life.

 University of Southern California is well-known for its support of military personnel and is the 8 best in the country for veterans.
 Interested in communication & media studies?
 You may want to put University of Southern California's high ranking degree program on your shortlist.
 See all of University of Southern California's rankings to learn more about the college.

 University of California - Davis is among your top options if you're planning on studying Urban & Regional Planning.
 University of California - Davis Urban & Regional Planning majors receive 12.4% more than the typical Urban Planning student.
-It is established in the suburban region of Davis, California.
+Based in Davis, California, UC Davis offers a dependable, suburban experience for college students.

 International students coming from approximately 47 different countries are enrolled at University of California - Davis.
 Every year, somewhere around 64.0% freshman students receive a scholarship, with the average amount being $8,138.
 Look at every one of University of California - Davis' rankings to learn more.

 It's hard to beat University of Arizona if you wish to study Urban & Regional Planning.
 Students who graduate from the Urban Planning program make an average of $41,315 in their early career salary, and $80,015 in their mid-career salary.
 The setting in an important urban center is great for students seeking ample opportunities for networking, adventure, and exploration.